jamesdbrock/monadic-parsers-at-input-boundary/README.md

 for the error.
 The error says that it failed to parse because it was expecting a ‘B’ character at position 2.

+So we can see that this regular expression and this monadic parser both solve the same pattern matching problem.

+But the monadic parser is much longer than the regular expression and has a lot more code.
+Is that bad?

+The thing about regular expressions is that they seem like a reasonable and efficient solution for small toy examples like this one.
+But when we take on larger and more complex problems, the advantage of monadic parsers becomes apparent.

+That’s analogous to the situation with pure functional programming.
+It’s difficult to convey the advantage of pure functional programming with small toy examples, because small toy programs are simple in any language.

+The advantages of pure functional programming become truly apparent when we are maintaining and refactoring and improving large complicated computer programs.

+In the same way, the advantage of monadic parsing over regular expressions becomes apparent when we are parsing more complicated patterns.

-### (slide)
+### (slide) 1:00

 Let’s parse something a little bit harder.
 How about an email address?
+We all have a pretty good idea what the format for an email address is.
 Here is the complete Internet
 Engineering Task Force specification for the format of an email address.
 Okay, that’s a little bit hard.
 It’s not quite as simple as we might have expected, but it’s not too bad.

 Let’t think about what it says.
-The forward slashes mean “alternative” which means either/or.
+The forward slashes in the syntax mean “alternative” which means either the one on the left, or the one on the right.

-The square brackets mean that something is optional, so it's okay if that thing is missing.
+The square bracket syntax means that something is optional, so it's okay if that thing is missing.

 First it says that an address is either a mailbox or a group.